MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-requirements.md

 ---
 title: Prerequisites
-description: In this article, learn the prerequisites to build Microsoft Teams personal, channel, or group tab.
-Know the tools required to build your tab. ms.localizationpriority: high ms.topic: conceptual ms.date: 03/28/2023
+description: In this article, learn about the prerequisites and tools needed to build a Microsoft Teams personal, channel, or group tab. ms.localizationpriority: high ms.topic: conceptual ms.date: 03/28/2023